pontius-polite/pigment/README.md

 ![Pigment Logo](./assets/small-logo.png)
 # Pigment
 Pigment is a painting application that takes inspiration from cellular automata and falling sand games.
-Your paintbrush lays down pixels that don't quite like to stay in one place.
-Much of their behavior can be finely adjusted, but doing so often results in unexpected emergent properties.

 What do I use Pigment for?
 - a new psychadelic album cover